 - The breach of duty was the cause of the patient’s injuries

 - The injuries or losses sustained by the plaintiff can be compensated by a court

 All elements of negligence must be proven for a plaintiff to prevail in their claim.
-To learn more about common medical malpractice claims our firm handles, you should continue reading and speak with an experienced Fayetteville personal injury lawyer.
+To learn more about common medical malpractice claims our firm handles, you should continue reading and speak with an experienced Arkansas medical malpractice lawyer.

 Common Causes of Medical Malpractice

 Medical malpractice can occur under a variety of circumstances.
 Many patients do not expect that the doctor they trusted could end up causing them to suffer a life-changing injury.
 Fortunately, an injured patient can pursue a doctor for a number of medical mistakes that amount to medical malpractice.

 Doctors that are in charge of a mother’s pregnancy are obligated to provide a mother and her unborn child with adequate medical care before, during, and after delivery of the child.
 However, some doctors may fail to take precautions that could lead to a mother and her child being harmed.
 For example, if a doctor fails to diagnose and treat an infection that could cause a child to develop cerebral palsy, they could be held liable for medical malpractice.

 Birth injuries could leave a child or a mother with lifelong medical issues, which is why it is important to hold a negligent medical practitioner accountable for their failure to render proper care.